jackycamp/jackstack/setup-autoscaling-cluster-eks.md

 the cluster-autoscaler will mark that node as un-scheduleable and it will be removed from the cluster, assuming no other jobs are scheduled on it before that 10 minute window.

-## Setup aws-auth Config Map (optional)
+## Setup aws-auth Config Map

+This is an optional step.

 When you create a cluster in EKS, only your IAM user/role has access to the cluster.
 This can be a problem if your teammates also need access to the cluster.
-This is because, at the time of writing, kubernetes maintains its own permissions model.
+This is because, at the time of writing, kubernetes maintains its own permissions model, independent of aws.
 Even if your teammates have 'god-mode' access in aws, you will still need to give them explicit access to the cluster via a kubernetes ConfigMap.